eug48/jpegtran_ffi/README.md

 Mostly lossless transformations of JPEG images, similar to those than can be made using `jpegtran` tool, e.g. cropping and rotations.
 Since JPEG data doesn't need to be decoded or encoded it should hopefully be fast as well.

-A lossy recompress method to reduce quality & size is also included.
+A lossy recompress method to reduce quality & optionally resize has also been added.
+Resizing is done by libjpeg-turbo during decompression so it should be fast, but a limited set of scaling factors are supported (including 1/2, 1/4, 1/8).
 EXIF data can be copied from the original image.

 This package uses [libjpeg-turbo](https://libjpeg-turbo.org/) via Dart's FFI.
 Unlike platform plugins it should be usable from within isolates.